 NOTES: Requests for maintenance, repair, or replacement of existing technology should be made according to the guidance above on requesting operational resources.
-If you need assistance determining whether a technology-related request should be included in program review, as opposed to be considered an operational resource request submitted through ServiceNow, contact Institutional Technology for guidance.
+If you need assistance determine whether a technology-related request should be included in program review, as opposed to be considered an operational resource request submitted through Service Now, contact Institutional Technology for guidance.